-Today I am very pleased to bring you an interview with a remarkable author- Schuyler J. Ebersol.
+Today I am very pleased to bring you an interview with the remarkable teen author of The Hidden World.
 I find the fact that this teen has already written a novel series very inspiring.
 That the books are themselves inspiring, is even better!
 I am sure you will enjoy learning about his writing inspiration and process in this interview with Schuyler J. Ebersol.

 “Young author Schuyler J. Ebersol taps into his own extraordinary life experience for the release of The Hidden World: The Age of Tolerance Book 1 (Köehler Books).
 A native of Cornwall, Connecticut, Ebersol grew up with a passion for writing, but it was not until he was struck with a mysterious and extremely debilitating illness that his talent began to take flight.
 Weak and homebound, Ebersol was inspired to create an imaginary world to which he could escape from his physical ailments.
 His imagination did not fail him and The Hidden World was born.”